jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received: yes' != 'I received: hello'

-  this will not work, my change breaks the test that was passing before.
+  it did not work, my change broke the test that was passing before.
 The `return statement`_ has to use the input

 * I use an `f-string`_ which allows me add any values I want to a string_